karlseguin/the-little-redis-book/en/redis.md

 ## Size Limitations

 As you start using Redis, you might wonder "how many keys can I have?"
-You might also wonder how many fields can a hash have (especially when you use it to organize your data), or how many elements can lists and sets have?
-Per instance, the practical limits for all of these is in the hundreds of millions.
+You might also wonder how many fields a hash can have (especially when you use it to organize your data), or how many elements lists and sets can have?
+The practical limits for all of these is in the hundreds of millions.

 ## Replication